-They will then go on to design ‘Wireframes’ (example below).
-These are preliminary drawings showing where elements might fit on a page.
+They will then go on to design ‘Wireframes’ These are preliminary drawings showing where elements might fit on your web pages.

-The next step is for the agency to draw designs utilising one or more different systems – Adobe Illustrator is pretty common but there are others.
+The next step is for the agency to draw up designs utilising one or more different systems – Adobe Illustrator is pretty common but there are others.
 When they produce a design they normally show the design on desktop, mobile and tablet.
-As per the example below.
-Following this you will be expected to sign off on the designs.

-Once your designs are signed off, the web company build it.
+Once you sign off your designs, the web company build it.
 Usually the developers take the designs and code them using various different tools.
 Sometimes it’s pure html, sometimes it’s a content management system like Joomla or Drupal or WordPress.

 Some weeks to months later you will see the first draft of the website and you’ll be asked for comments/changes.